Household Cavalry Mounted Regiment: Musical ride

 The Household Cavalry Musical Ride has been performed at agricultural shows, military tattoos since the 1880s.
-The display is often accompanied by the drum horses and mounted State Trumpeters of The Mounted Band Of The Household Cavalry.
+The display is often accompanied by the drum horses and mounted State Trumpeters of The Mounted Band of The Household Cavalry.
 During the display it is usually recorded music of that band.
 The Musical Ride demonstrates the skills that were required by cavalry in times of war.
 The display was a firm favourite at the Royal Tournament where it was first performed in 1882, the Musical Ride was performed at the last Royal Tournament in 1999.
 Since 2010, it has also performed at the British Military Tournament.

 Band

-The Mounted Band Of The Household Cavalry was a merger in 2014 of the 35 piece Band Of The Blues and Royals and the 35 piece Band Of The Life Guards.
+The Mounted Band of The Household Cavalry was a merger in 2014 of the 35 piece Band of The Blues and Royals and the 35 piece Band of The Life Guards.
 They are now one band of 64 musicians but wear the uniform of both The Blues and Royals and The Life Guards.
-They come under CAMUS, the Corps of Army Music.
+They come under RCAM, the Royal Corps of Army Music.
 They also provide State Trumpeters.